String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Introduction

 The big question driving the theoretical contributions of this paper is ``how does one implement algebraic theories captured by PROPs?''.
 If we take rewriting as an answer, then the rewriting has to be done up-to the axioms of symmetric strict monoidal categories.

-Traditional terms have the advantage of a pleasantly simple structure, since they are trees.
-It is well-known that terms of symmetric monoidal categories have a similarly pleasant account as a particular family of \emph{string diagrams}.
-There is an underlying problem: trees are combinatorial objects that are elements of a classical, inductive data type, with well-understood and efficient algorithms that can be exploited for rewriting.
+Traditional terms enjoy a pleasantly simple structure: their syntactic decomposition may be represented as trees.
+Analogously, the structure of terms of symmetric monoidal categories may be represented as a particular family of string diagrams.
+However, there is an underlying problem: trees are combinatorial objects that are elements of a classical, inductive data type, with well-understood and efficient algorithms that are exploited for rewriting.
 On the other hand, string diagrams have traditionally been considered as topological entities~\cite{Joyal1991}.
-Our first task, therefore, is to understand string diagrams as combinatorial objects.
-In the prequel~\cite{BGKSZ-partone} to this paper, we showed that there is a close connection between string diagrams over a signature $\Sigma$ and the category of discrete cospans of hypergraphs with $\Sigma$-typed edges.
-Nevertheless, the correspondence is not an isomorphism in general: for isomorphic cospans to be equated as string diagrams, they must be considered up-to an underlying special Frobenius structure.
+Our first task is therefore to understand string diagrams as combinatorial objects.
+In the prequel~\cite{BGKSZ-partone} to this paper, we showed a close connection between string diagrams over a signature $\Sigma$ and the category of discrete cospans of hypergraphs with $\Sigma$-typed edges.
+Nevertheless, the correspondence is not an isomorphism: for isomorphic cospans to be equated as string diagrams, they must be considered up-to an underlying special Frobenius structure.
 While examples of such theories abound, here we consider mere symmetric monoidal structure.
-In Theorem~\ref{thm:charactImage}, we characterise those cospans that arise via this correspondence, and in Proposition~\ref{th:characterisation-col} we extend this characterisation to the multi-sorted case.
-The cospans of interest are those whose underlying hypergraph is acyclic and satisfies an additional technical condition that we refer to as \emph{monogamy}.
+In Theorem~\ref{thm:charactImage}, we characterise those cospans that arise via this correspondence, and in Proposition~\ref{th:characterisation-col} we extend this characterisation to the multi-coloured case.
+The cospans of interest are those whose underlying hypergraph is acyclic and satisfies an additional technical condition that we refer to as monogamy.
 Checking both is algorithmically simple enough.